frontity/frontity/README.md

 ---

 Do you miss any important information?
-Check out [our docs](https://docs.frontity.org/getting-started) or ask us about it at [our community forum](https://community.frontity.org).
+Check out [our docs](https://docs.frontity.org/getting-started) or [let us know](https://community.frontity.org/c/docs-and-tutorials).

 ---